tarball0/25_TeamMinnalManaf_ACMNexus26/README.md

 # Minnalize

-Minnalize is a malware triage tool developed for the ACM MITS Hackathon that prioritizes **computer vision** for binary classification.
+Minnalize is a malware triage tool that prioritizes **computer vision** for binary classification.
 By converting executable binaries into grayscale images, it identifies malicious structural patterns using a fine-tuned **Convolutional Neural Network (CNN)**.
 This visual approach is augmented by traditional static PE header analysis and Authenticode signature verification.

 The project treats binaries as spatial data, preserving byte-sequence correlations to make malicious fingerprints visible to deep learning models that traditional static analysis might miss.